KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SFMuniBusTimes by vikramraja1995](https://github.com/vikramraja1995/MMM-SFMuniBusTimes)

+0. This module is outdated: Abandoned.
+The API used no longer works, there is a new API but the developer no longer seems to be active.
 1. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
 2. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
 3. The branch name is 'master'.
 Consider renaming it to 'main'.